josmar-crwdstffng/angular/aio/content/guide/accessibility.md

 Sometimes using the appropriate native element requires a container element.
 For example, the native `<input>` element cannot have children, so any custom text entry components need to wrap an `<input>` with additional elements.
-While you might just include the `<input>` in your custom component's template, this makes it impossible for users of the component to set arbitrary properties and attributes to the input element.
+While you might just include the `<input>` in the template of your custom component, this makes it impossible for users of the component to set arbitrary properties and attributes to the input element.
-Instead, create a container component that uses content projection to include the native control in the component's API.
+Instead, create a container component that uses content projection to include the native control in the API of the component.

 You can see [`MatFormField`](https://material.angular.io/components/form-field/overview) as an example of this pattern.